PinewoodPip/epip/docs/patchnotes.md

 - Added a transmog context menu, can be enabled in settings.
     - Appears on equipment with visuals, including weapons.
     - Submenus display categorized root templates, filtered down to only the ones compatible with your current race/gender/alive/undead.
-    - Supports Majora’s Fashion Sins.
+    - Supports Majora's Fashion Sins.
     - Can save/load outfits, along with their dyes.
 Saved outfits are in EPIP_VanityOutfits.json
     - Warning: artifacts and armor set items will not currently work properly when transmogrified.
-Also, Majora’s tabs tend to overflow the screen.
+Also, Majora's tabs tend to overflow the screen.
 - Fixed status tooltips in v56
 - Fixed extract runes context menu option consuming gold instead of splinters
 - Numerous miscellaneous internal changes